Frequently Asked Questions

 You may have one small refrigerator per room in the residence halls.
 These refrigerators must not exceed the following specifications: Capacity: 3.6 cubic feet; Electric: 1.1 amps, 120 volt; a three pronged plug must be used; no extension cords or plug adapters may be used.
 All upkeep and maintenance of these refrigerators is the responsibility of the student.

-Q. What if my campus phone or internet isn't working on campus?
+Q. What if my internet isn't working on campus?

 You may file a request for help at Help.OCC.edu, or you may contact the Technology department at 417-626-1234 ext.
 2811.